2 ZERO HUNGER

 • Open Facilities and Shared Farms

-Hokkaido University has opened its research farms, including the Northern Biosphere Field Science Center, to local farmers and producers.
-These facilities serve as venues for joint research, hands-on training, and demonstrations of new technologies, providing direct access to university resources and fostering the co-creation of sustainable agricultural practices.
+Hokkaido University has opened its research farms, including the Northern Biosphere Field Science Center, to local farmers and food producers.
+These facilities serve as venues for joint research, hands-on training, and demonstrations of new technologies, providing direct use of university facilities and expertise and fostering the co-creation of responsible agricultural practices.

 • Public Farm Open Days and Facility Tours

-At the experiment farms and orchards of the Hokkaido University Field Science Center for Northern Biosphere, open days and guided tours were regularly organized, offering opportunities for local residents and producers to learn about ongoing research and sustainable food production.
+At the experiment farms and orchards of the Hokkaido University Field Science Center for Northern Biosphere, open days and guided tours were regularly organised, offering opportunities for community members and producers to learn about ongoing research and responsible food production.

 Impact

 These initiatives deepened collaboration between Hokkaido University and the local agricultural community.
-By providing access to university resources such as labs, technology, and plant stocks, the university enabled the transfer of knowledge and the adoption of advanced farming practices.
-Local farmers and food producers benefited from free training opportunities, exposure to the latest research, and collaborative projects that improved productivity and sustainability.
+By providing opportunities to use university facilities, technical expertise, and plant materials, the university enabled the transfer of knowledge and the adoption of advanced farming practices.
+Local farmers and food producers benefited from free training opportunities, exposure to the latest research, and collaborative projects that enhanced productivity and sustainability.
 These efforts highlighted the university’s leadership in promoting sustainable agriculture and food security through education, outreach, and resource sharing.

 2.5.4: Sustainable food purchases